LCOGT/lcogtsnpipe/manual.md

 # Create apass and sloan catalogs for new objects
 * run comparecatalogs.py to generate new catalogs
 * Note if you are trying to reduce U band, you need to generate a local catalog.
-See XXX for details.
+See [Creating an Landolt Catalog](#Creating-a-Landolt-Catalog) for details.

 # Running the pipeline:
 In general, the pipeline is called as a series of stages.
 Each stage should be called with the general format: